 Other booster seats may be dangerous, too

-The subcommittee’s report found Evenflo was “among the worst offenders,” but other manufacturers have also been problematic.
+The subcommittee’s report found Evenflo was “among the worst offenders” in marketing seats to children as light as 30 pounds, but other manufacturers have also been problematic.

 Some have marketed booster seats for kids who weigh as little as 30 pounds, despite decades of consensus among experts that booster seats are unsafe for kids under 40 pounds.
 Children who weigh less than 40 pounds are safest in traditional car seats with internal harnesses.
 That said, Evenflo and Graco did raise their minimum weight for booster seats to 40 pounds after ProPublica’s original investigation.